Manipulation and modelling of microalgae for enhanced wastewater phosphorus removal

 This project aims to improve and inform the way in which ponds are operated while simultaneously improving pond operation and resilience.

 High rate algal ponds are a promising alternative for the removal of excess nutrients from secondary effluent, providing both the potential for recovery of phosphorus and a renewable process; neither of which are provided by the current standard of iron dosing.
 However, HRAPs come with their own set of challenges.
 Low growth rates compared to other wastewater technologies and the requirement for light penetration require a higher retention time and low pond depth, in turn leading to very large surface area requirements.
 Additionally, the process requires separation of biomass for the effluent, which incurs further running costs.
 To improve the viability of HRAPs, it is necessary to develop methodologies and tools for improving HRAP function.
 Through literature review, polyphosphates and “luxury uptake” were identified as good targets for the manipulation of phosphorus uptake.
 The project initially focused on learning and developing tools for detection of polyphosphate and investigation into the link between Psr1 and polyphosphates.
-As well as molecular investigations, the project also aims to further develop modelling tools using environmental and molecular data.
-Through this dual-pronged approach the project will improve and inform the way in which ponds are operated while simultaneously improving pond operation and resilience.
+Through the dual-pronged approach of bioinformatics and molecular investigation the project will improve and inform the way in which ponds are operated while simultaneously improving pond operation and resilience.

 Improve viability of Raceway ponds for wastewater treatment